hyperware-ai/hypr-dao/README.md

 Example prompt (works well with Codex):

 ```
-Use `kit new myappname --template bind-and-lock --ui`, (replacing myappname with appropriate app name) to make a template in `/desired_folder`, which you will modify to build the following app:
+Use `kit new myappname --template lock-and-bind --ui`, (replacing myappname with appropriate app name) to make a template in `/desired_folder`, which you will modify to build the following app:

 Insert your app spec here, e.g.:
 Todo List with P2P Sync.
 A collaborative TODO list where items sync between nodes.

 Write a spec, and then implement it step by step.
-Use the README.md given in bind-and-lock to find instructions on specific details.
+Use the README.md given in lock-and-bind to find instructions on specific details.
 At the end, I should be able to run `kit bs —hyperapp` and manually test that the app works.
 ```